KaluKali/asic-zabbix/README.md

 Linking template to your zabbix host

 #### !!!
 Attention !!!
-If you use forwarding port, you most be forward to port 4028
+If you use forwarding port, you must be forward to port 4028